Apothecary-Community/rules/README.md

 # TODO

-- [x] Add the mindform protection rules from Alcove

-- [x] we should not allow jumpscares or otherwise shocking content, unless cw'd ( mention client issues), triggering content in general, specifically sh and sui

-- [x] clearly emphasizing that disruptive behaviour is not tolerated and will be dealt with strongly

-- [x] intolerance or shaming of other people's views ( when they are not harmful ) is not allowed

-- [x] forbidden content types

-- [ ] discuss permission system

-[//]: # (needs a room upgrade for complete overhaul, space permissions is a blocker)
-- [x] write guide on how to spoiler in common clients

 - [ ] add spoiler instructions for more clients in a separate doc with other matrix usage info

-- [x] add note about !mods command

-- [x] no crypto shit rule?

-- [ ] ban appeal process?